kostin-001/sound_check/README.md

 ## Setup

+0. Create env and install requirements
-1. Set your variables in .env file or use default.
+1. Set up your variables in .env file or use default.
 2. Create database with your name (default: sound_fingerprints)
 3. Run docker-compose
 4. Make migrations and migrate